hperrin/tunnelgram/README.md

 ### Upon Registration

-1. The client hashes password that the user entered.
+1. The client hashes the password that the user entered.
 2. It removes some bytes from the hash (the first 32 bytes for Tunnelgram).
 These become an encryption key.
 3. The rest of the bytes are sent to server as the user's password.
 4. The client generates an RSA key pair.